4 Essential Opto-mechanical Design examples

 Opto mechanical design overview and definitions

-Opto mechanical design is an engineering specialty related to the positioning of optical elements such as lenses, filters, beamsplitters, reflectors, and diffractive elements in mechanical structures that will allow the optical system to perform correctly.
+In an opto-mechanical design we work on the positioning of optical elements such as lenses, filters, beamsplitters, reflectors, and diffractive elements in mechanical structures that will allow the optical system to perform correctly.

 A typical opto-mechanical design package would include:

-1. drawings of all lens elements.
-Said drawings define part geometries and should be drafted according to ISO standards (read more about lens drawings here)
+1. Drawings of all lens elements.
+Thes drawings define part geometries and are drafted according to ISO standards (read more about lens drawings here)

 Opto-mechanical housing drawing